wjchan926/devopsProject/README.md

 **Docker Repo:** https://hub.docker.com/repository/docker/wjchan/gitlab_img

 ## GitLab Prerequisites:
-Set up the volumes location
+Set up the volumes location:

 Before setting everything else, configure a new environment variable `$GITLAB_HOME` pointing to the directory where the configuration, logs, and data files will reside.
 Ensure that the directory exists and appropriate permission have been granted.

 For Linux users, set the path to `/srv/gitlab`: